 Is there anywhere as deep or as majestic as the Mariana Trench?
 This colossal expanse of oceanic mystery has been the source of multiple deep sea investigations over the years, and as such, it’s still regarded as one of the most fascinating sources of diverse marine life.
 To this day, explorers are continuing to scale the depths of the trench, in an effort to find new creatures and critters who we may not have seen up at the surface before.

 How much do you know about the Mariana Trench?
 Do you know how it got its name?
 Have you seen movies on the big screen based around its incredible waters?
 With so much of the world’s underwater mysteries going unexplored, the Mariana really does seem like one of the best in-roads to finding out more about the weird and watery world below us.
-Here are interesting facts about the Mariana Trench to get absorbed in…
+Here are some interesting facts about the Mariana Trench to get absorbed in…

 The trench is located 124 miles (200 kilometers) from the Mariana Islands in the Pacific Ocean.